Posted in London on Saturday 8th June 2019 at 10:06pm

 My route through Eastbrookend Country Park was perhaps the most pleasant part of the transition between the two rivers I planned to walk today.
 A relatively rural stretch between the park and neighbouring cemetery opened into an insalubrious lane frequented by cars with their engines running, edgy van drivers taking power naps and a cluster of Deliveroo staff holding some sort of clandestine workers' council.
 I soon met the curve of Dagenham Road which led into the edges of Becontree.
 The crossing of the great estate was hard going: the pavement tough on the feet and the strange monotony of the expansive sprawl of houses stretching seemingly forever.
 I found a shop to purchase lunch and ate on the hoof, not wanting to delay here.
 I struck a northwesterly path, aiming to cut across the central spine of Valence Avenue and to turn aside at Bennett's Castle Lane.
 My target was South Park on the edge of Ilford which felt impossibly distant as I slogged along the dry, windswept pavements walking into the gale.
 I felt stretched and tired, and the walk felt purposeless and vague.
 I briefly crossed my own path once again at the entrance to Goodmayes Park where the little Mayes Brook sputtered along unseen under the road.
 Compared to the rivulets I was tracking today, the brook felt like a more substantial target and I again began to doubt my purpose.
 Undeterred I stumbled on through the eerily homogenous bungalow-scape of the Mayfields Conservation Area, dumping my plastic bottle into one of the multitudes of recycling canisters on each identical driveway, surely a proliferation not expected when the area was designated in 1991 and the scourge of satellite 'dishes' was the borough's main concern?
 I finally emerged onto South Park Drive, realising that the entrances to the park were at the north and south extremities, and arriving squarely between the two I would need to walk the length of the park to enter.
 I cut my losses and headed south, tiny tantalising glimpses of the lake formed by Loxford Water inside the attractive green space.

 It's unclear where Loxford Water rises now, with the coming of the Great Eastern Railway and urbanisation of the area much altering the local geography.
 It flows into the ornamental lake in the park as the Seven Kings Water, a stream which was itself diverted to run along the northern side of Green Lane at some point prior to the late 19th century, rather than following the ancient line of Water Lane which was likely its original course.
 Above the confluence there appear to have been two streams, with the Loxford Water rising somewhere in the brickfields near Ilford Cemetary in a spot once known as Sam's Green.
 In any case, my first glimpse was of a narrow, buddleia lined channel between the homes on South Park Terrace.
 Unusually, as it cut across the pattern of streets - all aspirationally named for leafy Surrey suburbs - it appeared that the locals had embraced the stream.
 It was clean, free from dumped litter for the most part, and felt part of the urban geography of the suburb which bore its name.
 I tracked it south, dipping into the side-roads to steal glimpses as it converged on the main road, finally running in a deep, steep-sided concrete channel on the western flank of the street.
 I calculated that if the Seven Kings Water had in fact followed Water Lane it would have had joined the Loxford Water somewhere under the mini-roundabout on Dawlish Drive.
 I surveyed the scene - it all felt somewhat unlikely.
 The rivulet had gone native and now belonged to the suburbs, not the ancient countryside.
 I walked alongside it for as far as I could, pointing my camera through a fence at the point where it swung west behind Loxford Social Club, towards an impressive new school building.
 I continued south to the entrance to Barking Park where I could again walk alongside the Loxford Water as it edged around the long lake created from its flow.
 The park opened in 1898, the first such park to be operated by Barking Urban District Council, and it was widely regarded as the finest in East London at the time.
 The long lake was a major feature from the outset, once plied by a paddle steamer called Phoenix II which carried visitors almost the entire length of the park.
 The busy lido, closed since 1988 is now a 'splash park'.
 I tried to walk along the narrow sliver of land between the stream and the lake, but it soon proved impossible and I returned to the path around the southern shore of the lake.
-I founded a bench somewhat sheltered from the wind and rested awhile.
+I found a bench somewhat sheltered from the wind and rested awhile.
 The park was busy with walkers, hunched against the unexpected windchill on an otherwise bright summer afternoon.
 I ruminated on my walk, figuring that perhaps it hadn't been entirely as dull as I worried it may be.
 I hoisted my bag for the last stretch of the walk, following the lake to the gate and taking a final look at Loxford Water under the bridge before it disappeared into a final culvert between industrial units which led to the banks of the River Roding.
 I noticed it was possible that I could see it one last time closer to the confluence, but I decided to turn aside and head for the station.
 There were other rivers that needed my attention now.

 The train made the familiar, but always exhilarating journey across the rooftop-level viaducts of the East End, depositing me on the narrow platform at Limehouse.
 The station was laid out like an unearthed ancient arrowhead pointing at the city, formed by the convergence of DLR and railway.
 Feet tired, I took the lazy option, doubling back a few stops on the DLR to get to Canary Wharf.
 It seemed only fitting to approach the Museum of London Docklands via water, so I descended from the platforms to the dockside as soon as I could.
 The Canary Wharf estate had finally pulled off the ultimate regeneration trick: I remember weekend visits here years ago, being alone with the security guards in a deserted cityscape, but now the plazas and promenades were filled with people.
 This city outside the walls which had once been solely a workplace, abandoned outside office hours, now drew in an around-the-clock leisure-seeking crowd too.
 I navigated out of the busy, exclusive shopping centre and onto the waterside, crossing a bridge that afforded an excellent view of the inert Crossrail station currently functioning as an expensive roof-garden.
 The sun glinted from the surrounding towers, reflecting a cloud-flecked sky back at the dock surface.
 Across the bridge, in a Georgian sugar warehouse, the museum housed its latest exhibit: Secret Rivers.
 I'd vacillated about attending this event for some time, reasoning that I might be disappointed by something which skated too blithely over this topic which had occupied my thinking for so many years.
 Or perhaps it would take a prosaic tack, denying the rivers their ancient spiritual significance and talking up their industrial heritage over all else?
 I was relieved though to get over my vanity and visit because it turned out to be well-judged and balanced.
 The symbolic significance of London's lesser-known rivers was covered well, as was their gradual transition from rural streams to working rivers, and finally to shamefully culverted sewers.
 Some of the most interesting aspects of the exhibition centred on the rehabilitation of the rivers: by half-serious pressure groups, visual and audio artists, and of course in literature.
 A wall of books inspired by the rivers showed a long tradition of influence, and well described some parts of my own oft-repeated pathway to the banks of these streams.
 Not least, on one broad white wall, a quote from Aiden Andrew Dun describing the River Fleet: